RSCC Policies & Guidelines

 - Registration fees for approved conferences, conventions, seminars or meetings will be allowed including cost of official banquets and/or luncheons, if authorized in advance, and provided receipts are submitted with the travel claim.

-- Registration fees may be prepaid by the college providing that a properly approved Request for Credit Card Purchase form (the form can be found on Purchasing Department's website) is completed or a requisition (with completed conference/meeting registration form) is submitted with the travel authorization request.
+- Registration fees may be prepaid by the college providing that a properly approved Request for Credit Card Purchase form (the form can be found on the Purchasing Department's website) is completed or a requisition (with completed conference/meeting registration form) is submitted with the travel authorization request.

 - RSCC Travel Claim forms TR-2, Travel Claim form (Mileage Only) and TR-3, Travel Claim form (Overnight Travel) shall be used for reimbursement of expenses.

 - Signatures on travel claims must be original or electronic in accordance with TBR policy.
 Where adequate controls have been implemented to minimize risks associated with travel claim (such as the risk that duplicate claims will be submitted or alterations made to the original claim subsequent to approval by approving authority), travel claims may be submitted for payment electronically.
-All claims must be approved by the EVP for Business and Finance or designee.
+All claims must be approved by the VP for Business and Finance or designee.

 - Receipts for appropriate expenses must be submitted with the claim for reimbursement.